phasehumans/web-dev/03_JavaScript/_javascript.md

 - recursive fn: fn calls itself
 - call back fn: function that you pass as an argument to another function so that the receiving function can call it back at a later time. to run after a certain task completes, without blocking the rest of the program.
+- .this ->  bind to obj that call fn
+- arrow fn has lexical scoping, Arrow functions inherit this from their surrounding scope, while regular functions define their own this context.

 scope:
 - global scope